Make Music Day PDX is a live musical celebration each June 21, with concerts in public parks and other places open to all across the city.

-Make Music Day PDX is a call to participation: Music for the People, By the People.
-It is an invitation to all musicians, amateur as well as professional, to sign up to perform on June 21.
-We invite you all to show up and enjoy the music, whether the music is familiar or new.
+A celebration of all music played by and enjoyed by people of all stripes, Make Music Day PDX is a call to participation: Music for the People, By the People.
+It is an invitation to all musicians, amateur as well as professional, to share music on June 21st every year.
+We invite everyone to show up and enjoy the music.

 It’s easy to get involved!
 We invite you to:

 Register to perform on June 21, 2017 by taking the following steps:

 - Musicians: Click on the box below that says “Click Here to Sign Up” and follow the instructions provided to get yourself a gig.

 - Donors: Click on the heart to the left to get to the Support page, then click on “Donate Now via PayPal” to make a tax deductible contribution.

 - Volunteers: To help out for awhile at one of the Venues — two hours is common — just email us at firstname.lastname@example.org.

 - Audience: Scroll down to “Hear the Music” and see each of the Venues, listed in alphabetical order, with the name of each group of musicians who will perform and when they will play.